Skip to main content

 What do I need to do to get my vaccinations?

 Contact your GP surgery in the first instance.
-If you aren’t sure what vaccinations you’ve had, check.
-If your records are unavailable, or you think you have missed some vaccines, make an appointment to have them with your GP before you leave.
+If you aren’t sure which vaccinations you’ve had, check with them.
+If your records are unavailable, or you think you have missed some vaccines, make an appointment to have them with your GP before you leave for university.

 Already at university?

-If you have moved to a new city for university and registered with a new GP, they should have your records and can check your vaccinations for you.
+If you have moved to a new city for university and registered with a new GP, they should have your records and can check your vaccination history for you.

 If in doubt, have your vaccinations and make sure you are fully protected.
-Being fully vaccinated, means you have the best protection.
+Being fully vaccinated, means you have the best protection against these serious diseases.
 No vaccine is 100% effective, so you still should watch out for the signs and symptoms of any disease and look after your health.
 Then you can get on with enjoying everything that university has to offer.

 Know the signs and symptoms

-Make sure you have registered with a GP before you are ill.
-Many new students can catch ‘freshers’ flu’ and will need to rest.
+Many new students catch ‘freshers’ flu’ and will need to rest.
 You can take over the counter medication such as paracetamol to help you feel better.

 Feeling ill - tell someone!

-You can visit the NHS 111 Wales website or call 111 for advice over the phone.
+You can call 111 for advice over the phone from NHS 111.

 If you are unwell, tell someone, preferably someone who can check that you are ok and call for help if you are not.
 Trust your instincts, stay in touch with your neighbours and look out for each other.